 March, you are a fickle month, you devil.
 But you aren’t January and you aren’t February.
 And for those reasons, I welcome you with open, if sweater-clad, arms.

-We waited in our car, watching to see signs of life in the wreckage.
+We waited in our car, watching for signs of life in the wreckage, for someone to emerge.
 Meanwhile, the vehicles were stacking in lines on both sides of the highway.
 It felt like forever, but wasn’t, before the welcome sound of sirens flooded the air, officers, firefighters and EMTs arriving to fill every inch in and around us.

-Suddenly, hectic movement from those hovering around the vehicles, and the female front-seat passenger in the eastbound wrecked vehicle was removed to the ground and frantic CPR took place before our eyes.
+Suddenly, hectic movement from those hovering around the vehicles, and the female front-seat passenger in the eastbound wrecked car was removed to the ground.
+Frantic CPR took place before our eyes.

-I silently prayed for the woman and the unknown people in the accident.
+I silently prayed for the woman and the unknown people inside the vehicles.
 Sitting there with this incredibly odd perspective of a front-row seat to sudden tragedy, so many things filled my mind.

-Did that three minutes mean it wasn’t us in that wreck?
-That it wasn’t the front-seat passenger on the ground we viewed but me in her place since I was in her position in our car?
+Did that three minutes mean it wasn’t us in the accident?
+That instead of the front-seat passenger on the ground in that moment, it would be me since I was in her place in our car?

 We saw a news report that the woman didn’t survive.
 Neither did the driver of the other car.
 The news reported that he had had crossed into the eastbound lane, our lane, and hit the couple’s vehicle head on.
 The husband of the woman was hospitalized.

 My thoughts and prayers continue with the two devastated families.
 I’m left to apply the lesson in the only way I know how: